VSpaceCode/vspacecode.github.io/docs/whichkey/reference.md

 Command: `whichkey.openFile`

 Description:
-This is a command to get around issue where vscode doesn't provide a single cross platform command to open file.
+This is a command to get around an issue where vscode doesn't provide a single cross platform command to open file.
 See [vscode-which-key#26](https://github.com/VSpaceCode/vscode-which-key/issues/26).

 ## Context